ppone/docs/README.md

 ![Client Field](imgs/screen3.png)

-In the context above lets add a client nameed **Ben Bitdiddle**.
+In the context above lets add a client named **Ben Bitdiddle**.
 We first search for Ben and if he cannot be found the system gives us an option to add him.

 Since Ben is not in the system we simply click on `Add Ben as a new client`.
 The below modal should popup in the app.